maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Source code: [Link](https://github.com/maierfelix/WebGPU-Path-Tracer)

+There is also a custom Chromium build with ray tracing capabilities and an online demo, which you can find [here](https://github.com/maierfelix/chromium-ray-tracing).

 ## Upfront
 Note that ray tracing is not available officially for WebGPU (yet?) and is only available for the [Node bindings for WebGPU](https://github.com/maierfelix/webgpu).
 Recently I began adapting an unofficial ray tracing extension for [Dawn](https://dawn.googlesource.com/dawn), which is the WebGPU implementation for [Chromium](https://www.chromium.org/).
-The ray tracing extension is implemented into the Vulkan backend (using *VK_KHR_ray_tracing*) and the D3D12 backend (using *DXT*).
+The ray tracing extension is implemented into the Vulkan backend (using *VK_KHR_ray_tracing*) and the D3D12 backend (using *DXR*).
 You can find my Dawn fork with ray tracing capabilities [here](https://github.com/maierfelix/dawn-ray-tracing).

 The specification of the ray tracing extension can be found [here](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md).